Coinomi/bip39-coinomi/readme.md

 Open the file in a browser by double clicking it.

 This can be compiled from source using the command `python compile.py`

+## Security Measures
+As the first step of usage: Make sure your device is completely offline and cannot connect to the internet in any say.

+As the last: Before connecting the device to the internet close the browser window and overwrite/wipe the clipboard of any keys or seeds you may have copied.

 ## Usage